matrix-org/matrix.org/content/twim-guide.md

 deadline so they can finish writing their entry.
 Whether such a request is granted depends entirely on the editor and their circumstances.

-The regular deadline is 17:00 CE(S)T "Paris time" and submitting in time will ensure your news get included in the blog if you have followed the above steps successfully.
+The regular deadline is 16:00 CE(S)T "Paris time" and submitting in time will ensure your news get included in the blog if you have followed the above steps successfully.
-If you operate in a time zone that makes it difficult to keep to this time frame on the same day, if may thus be advisable to share your news on the preceding (European) day.
+If you operate in a time zone that makes it difficult to keep to this time frame on the same day, it may thus be advisable to share your news on the preceding (European) day.
 Sometimes life happens and the editors have to announce an earlier deadline on a best effort basis, but this is extremely rare.
-Usually, submissions will close at or shortly after 17:00.
-It is possible depending on the circumstances of the editor that submissions also remain open for a while longer.
-Whichever is the case, the editor will announce the fact that submissions have been closed via impersonating the TWIM bot.
+Usually, submissions close at, or shortly after, 16:00.
+The editor will announce that submissions have closed by impersonating the TWIM bot.

 After closing the entries, the editor does a last manual best-effort check if all submissions have been collected by the bot and assigned the right project or category, fixing any stragglers.